google/dspl/docs/dspl2-spec.md

 #### Identifiers

 JSON-LD objects can be assigned URIs (or rather, [IRIs](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)) using the `@id` property.
 Within a file, these can refer to the file's location using an empty identifier, or document-unique IDs using fragments like `#age_year_slice`.
-This can be used to give permanent identifiers to datasets, their dimensions, measures, and footnotes, and to the timeseries within them.
+This can be used to give permanent identifiers to datasets, their dimensions, measures, and annotations, and to the timeseries within them.

 ### Schema